mr-azazael/LightweightCharts.Blazor/README.md

 <ChartComponent @ref="Chart" />
 ```

-Wait for the chart component to finish its initialization, then use the exposed api methods to add series to it.
+Wait for the chart component to finish its initialization, then use the exposed api methods to add data series to it.

 ```c#
 await Chart.InitializationCompleted;